Blog

 One circuit or network is associated with generating emotional reactions that elicit behavior most likely to help the organism avoid undesirable circumstances (misery-fleeing), while the other is associated with behavior that seeks out desirable ones (reward-seeking).
 The precise way in which these circuits fire, with their respective neurotransmitter ratios and other chemical components, is ultimately what is responsible for producing a negative or positive emotional reaction.

-When we experience an emotion, these areas send feedback toward the rest of the body that alters cellular function and, in turn, our physical experience.
-Classically, this is achieved through central nervous system communication with the autonomic nervous system; inducing either a sympathetic (stressed) or parasympathetic (relaxed) nervous response.
+The two circuits integrate and are connected to primordial brain networks, including the hypothalamus and brain stem, which regulate body function and contribute to the physical sensations brought about by emotional states of being.
+The hypothalamus integrates emotional, physiological, and environmental information.
+The brain stem pathways regulate autonomic and physiological responses that are fundamental to emotional experience.
+When we experience an emotion, areas in the brain send feedback toward the rest of the body that alters cellular function and, in turn, our physical experience.
+Classically, this is achieved through central nervous system communication with the autonomic nervous system, inducing either a sympathetic (stressed) or parasympathetic (relaxed) nervous response.
 These responses constitute the experiential physicality behind an emotional state of being.
-Examples include shock-induced labored breathing, an excitement-induced increase in heart rate and trust-induced muscle relaxation.
+Examples include shock-induced labored breathing, an excitement-induced increase in heart rate, and trust-induced muscle relaxation.

 Neuroplasticity & Neurogenesis

 Neurons and neural patterns that are not used that much tend to shrivel and eventually die off.
-The nervous system is equally equipped with reservoirs of neuronal stem cells that allow for neurogenesis[9] or the regeneration of neurons.
+The nervous system is equally equipped with reservoirs of neuronal stem cells that allow neurogenesis or the regeneration of neurons.
 In this way, when something completely new is learned that challenges old emotional reactions and consequent behavioral patterns, the brain is able to create and/or switch to a different neural network.

-Loss of emotional control is highlighted in neurodegenerative disorders such as dementia, with which faulty neurogenesis and neuroplasticity are associated[11].
-Patients commonly experience drastic mood swings, forgetfulness, reduced life satisfaction and other emotionally related symptoms.
+Loss of emotional control is highlighted in neurodegenerative disorders such as dementia, with which faulty neurogenesis and neuroplasticity are associated.
+Patients commonly experience drastic mood swings, forgetfulness, reduced life satisfaction, and other emotionally related symptoms.

-1. Happiness
+Happiness

 The pleasure component of happiness tends to arise from the reward-seeking network and is inhibited by the misery-fleeing networks of the brain.
-On the experiential front, many would agree that it is easier to experience reward and feel pleasure when one is not able to escape from troubling or stressful circumstances.
-That is because the misery fleeing circuit of the brain dominates.
+On the experiential front, many would agree that it is harder to experience reward and feel pleasure when one is not able to escape from troubling or stressful circumstances.
+That is because the misery-fleeing circuit of the brain dominates.
 This circuit is classically associated with the sympathetic nervous system stress response (fight or flight), which is known to stifle the parasympathetic nervous response of relaxation (rest and digest).

-In this context, the emotion of happiness can be seen as the absence of fear, the presence of motivation, and the continued (uninterrupted) process of desiring, seeking reward and experiencing pleasure.
+In this context, the emotion of happiness can be seen as the absence of fear, the presence of motivation, and the continued (uninterrupted) process of desiring, seeking reward, and experiencing pleasure.

 Of course, this description still does not answer what happiness is for any individual person, as what could constitute any negative or positive stimulus for generating emotion is highly subjective and unique to the individual’s exposures.
 It merely offers a useful conceptual framework that allows for neuroscientists to study emotion in the context of brain function.

-Neurochemicals of Happiness
+Neurochemicals of happiness

 At the chemical level, happiness is associated with the following neurotransmitters and hormones: